Getting started with machine learning in SQL Server

 SQL Server 2017

-Beginning with SQL Server 2017 CTP 2.0, support for Python has been added, and the name was changed to Machine Learning Services (In-Database) to reflect support for a wider range of machine learning solutions.
+Beginning with SQL Server 2017, you can now use Python code in SQL Server.
+To reflect the broader support for solutions in multiple languages (with more to come!), and the name was changed to Machine Learning Services (In-Database).
 Now you can automate machine learning tasks by using SQL tools to run either R or Python code.
 Or, use the SQL Server computer as the compute context for jobs launched from a remote development environment.

 SQL Server 2016